nicolasdanelon/UnofficialDocs/source/extensibility/snippets.rst

         <description>My Fancy Snippet</description>
     </snippet>

-The ``snippet`` element contains all the information Sublime Text needs, in order to know *what* to insert, *whether* to insert and *when*.
+The ``snippet`` element contains all the information Sublime Text needs in order to know *what* to insert, *whether* to insert and *when*.
 Let's see all of these parts in turn.

 ``content``
     The actual snippet.
-Snippets can range from simple, to fairly complex templates.
+Snippets can range from simple to fairly complex templates.
 We'll look at examples of both later.

     Keep the following in mind when writing your own snippets: